-For more than 8 years, Sky, the largest entertainment company in Europe, was using the same old classic method of define, design and deliver.
-It was fine at the starting, but after a few years, the employees started pointing that particular process as slow to implement and too top-down.
+For more than 8 years, Sky, the largest entertainment company in Europe, was using the same old classic method of define, design, and deliver.
+It was fine at the start, but after a few years, the employees started pointing that particular process as slow to implement and too top-down.

 Tracey Waters, Head of the People Development and Communication stated- “We felt there was a lot of waste in traditional learning and development in time, effort and money,” It wasn’t getting to people what they needed when they needed it.
 We wanted to challenge ourselves to help the organization learn without resorting to traditional means, and we didn’t see digital as the whole answer.”

 Hence, instead of following the traditional method and waiting for results, Tracey decided to find her resolutions in an agile way.

 After switching to Agile, Tracey was able to divide the tasks into small units and distribute them to the entire team.
 Not only this, learners and managers were able to share the learner feedback, and problems were being solved as quickly as possible!